 MIT’s Sloan Review found that the most innovative companies today use extensive cross-functional collaboration.
 By smashing the barriers between departments, cross-functional teams unlock new ways to tackle problems and ensure information flows smoothly across the organization.

 For example, imagine a company that wants to design a new product.
-If the company’s engineering team works alone, they might have trouble understanding what the customer needs or why people struggle to use the product.
+If the company’s engineering team works alone, they might struggle to understand what the customer needs or why people struggle to use the product.
 Their only solution?
 Surveys or other indirect data.

 On the other hand, if the engineering team works with the sales team to design the product, they’ll have fewer issues understanding the customer.
-Because the sales team knows what the customer wants, they can make sure the product actually solves their needs.
+Because the sales team knows what the customer wants, they can ensure the product actually solves the customer’s needs.
 Because the sales team knows common customer complaints, they can prevent the engineering team from making obvious (or not-so-obvious!) mistakes.

 This is especially important in a hybrid work environment.
 Remote workers are more likely to become locked in silos, the exact problem cross-functional teams are built to solve.